Developer Guide Help

 Filter default to soft match

-[ { "subjectID": "_", "HPO": ["0000001", "0000002"] }, { "subjectID": "_" } ]
+[ { "subjectId": "_", "HPO": [ "0000001", "0000002" ] }, { "subjectId": "_" } ]

 ORDO information is missing in every record.
 If an ORDO filter is provided, it will be ignored.
-However, some records have HPO information; so if HPO filter is provided, any records that do not have HPO information will not be included.
+However, some records have HPO data; so if a HPO filter is provided, any records that do not have HPO information will not be included.
 The latter case is considered information missing, instead of filter not supported.